Updated 2026medium-breed guide

 Palatability

-We evaluate this factor specifically for Basset Hound dogs, considering their medium size, low energy level, and short smooth coat.
+I evaluate this factor specifically for Basset Hound dogs, accounting for their medium size, low energy level, and short smooth coat.

 4